Image credit: University of the Sunshine Coast

 The research team from Detection Dogs for Conservation head out every two weeks to track and check on the health of each ambassador koala.
 They also analyse the movement patterns of the koalas.
 If they have any concerns about the health of a koala, they work closely with local rescue groups and animal welfare hospitals to get help and treatment for the koala.

 The research team use best practice technology and work to high ethical standards for animal care when tagging and tracking the koalas.
 The welfare of our koalas is always their first priority.
 They also use highly-trained koala tracking dogs when capturing a new koala for the program.
 These amazing dogs can scent fresh koala scat and lead researchers directly to koalas.
-The dogs also frequently track koalas after natural disasters, such as bushfires, so we can get help to koalas quickly when they need it most.

 See 'How are research partnerships helping' below for more information.